duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

 - County of Simcoe,
 - Tatham Engineering

-❖ Applied, has been replied, but yet successful:
-- EXP: replied on March 4
+❖ Has been replied, but yet successful: EXP, replied on March 4

 ❖ Interviewed but yet successful: Duncor Enterprises (Barrie) , GEI Consultants (Barrie)

-👉 Duncor Enterprises, Barrie: interviewed on April 7, replied on April 13
+👉 Duncor Enterprises: interviewed on April 7, replied on April 13
 - Open position: 1
 - Application Deadline: March 26 at 12noon
 - Applied: March 12 at 4PM
+- Organization Information: Name of company, Division/City:
+- Contact Person:	Mr.Trevor Hammer, Divisional Manager
+- Job Post Information:
+  - Lab Technician
+  - Location: Barrie, ON
+  - Start Date:	May 2026
+  - End Date:
+  - Job Duties:

 - What do I Know more after the interview?
   - Interview by: Mr. Peter Smith, Lab Supervisor
   - Start Date: May 4
   - Work week: 8AM to 4:30PM Mon-Fri
   - PPE: Pass the ankle Safety boot, long pants, other PPE is provided in the lab
   - The Lab postion is for: Quality Control the aggregates & emulsion for Duncor's product and in-house production process.
-Not for any clients/contractor's order request
+Not for any clients material testing/contractor's order
-- Organization Information: Name of company, Division/City:
-- Contact Person:	Mr./Mrs., Divisional Manager/HR Administrator
-- Job Post Information:
-  - Lab Technician,
-  - Location: Barrie, ON
-  - Start Date:	May 4
-  - End Date:
-  - Job Duties:

 👉 GEI Consultants, Barrie: interviewed on Feb 11, replied on March 16
-- Open position:
+- Open position: 1
 - Application Deadline: at 12noon
 - Applied:  at PM
 - What do I Know more?
 (After the interview)